jfgiraud/temmental/README.md

 There is no order between sections.
 The final rendering is done by the order of your _printSection_ calls in the java code.

-## Example of file without section
+## example of file without section

 ```
 Hello ~$firstName~ ~$lastName:'upper~,